How to Improve Your Memory

 Tips to Improve Your Memory

-Nowadays, life has us sitting a lot more than in prior times, with many people having office-based jobs and using a car to get from point a to point b.
+Nowadays, life has us sitting a lot more than in prior times, with many people having office-based jobs and using a car to get from point A to point b.
 Unless you have a job where you are physically active, you have most likely spent the majority of your life sitting down, so it is absolutely vital to make a conscious effort to keep moving.
 When we get older, it gets even more difficult to stay active, so it is a good idea to go for daily walks and even consider starting a light fitness activity, such as dancing or yoga.

 2. Proper Diet

 If you have never put much effort into choosing healthier food options, then it is never too late to start.
 If you are experiencing memory loss later in life, then you can naturally improve your memory by changing your diet to include plenty of fruits, vegetables and whole grains.
 Low-fat proteins, such as fish, skinless poultry and beans, are also recommended.
-Avoiding substances, like sugar and alcohol, can also make a huge difference to improve your memory.
+Avoiding substances, like sugar and alcohol, can also make a huge difference in improving your memory.

 3. Healthy Sleeping Habits